All Episodes

 The day after he's confirmed, he recuses himself.

-He accused himself, which he shouldn't have done, or he should have told me.
+Recused himself, which he shouldn't have done, or he should have told me.

 He took the job, and then he said, I'm going to recuse myself.

-I said, What kind of a man is this?
+I said, what kind of a man is this?

 And by the way, he was on the campaign.